-As a result, employers who want to apply for a labour market opinion (LMO) as of December 31, 2013, are to be aware of the new powers and duties conferred on the Minister of Employment and Social Development Canada, and the new conditions employers will be required to comply with, particularly:
+Employers ho want to apply for a Labour Market Impact Assessment (LMIA) are to be aware of the new powers and duties conferred on the Minister of Employment and Social Development Canada, and the new conditions employer will be required to comply with, particularly:

-1. ESDC WILL NOT HAVE THE AUTHORITY TO PROVIDE AN LMO TO AN EMPLOYER
+1. ESDC WILL HAVE THE AUTHORITY TO NOT PROVIDE AN LMIA

-The decision to protect foreign workers from the risk of abuse and exploitation by not providing an Labour Market Opinion if the officer who reviews the application deems this to be the case.
+The decision to protect foreign workers from the risk of abuse and exploitation by not providing an Labour Market Impact Assessment if the officer who reviews the application deems this to be the case.